 (Lat Phrao ↔ Samrong)

-- Connects to the MRT Blue Line at Lat Phrao and BTS Sukhumvit Line at Samrong
+- Interchanges with the MRT Blue Line at Lat Phrao and the BTS Sukhumvit Line at Samrong, making it a practical link between outer districts and the wider Bangkok rail network

-- Passes several major shopping centres along Srinagarindra Road, including Seacon Square, Paradise Park, and Thanya Park
+- Passes several major shopping centres along Srinagarindra Road, including Seacon Square, Paradise Park, and Thanya Park, and also connects to Hua Mak, where passengers can transfer toward the Airport Rail Link area

 MRT fares are distance-based and remain affordable:

-- Single journey tokens available at vending machines
+- Single-journey tokens are available from vending machines and ticket counters

-- Rabbit card – Pink and Yellow Lines
+- Rabbit card – used on the Pink and Yellow monorail lines, and also used on the BTS

 Mangmoom Card: Integrated MRT Travel

-💸 Special Fare: Thai citizens who register their Mangmoom Card via the Pao Tang app remain eligible for the government-supported flat fare of THB 20 per ride on MRT lines.
-Foreign residents and visitors currently pay standard distance-based fares.
+Thai citizens who register the card via the Pao Tang app may qualify for the government-supported flat fare of THB 20 per ride on MRT lines.

 Bangkok Transit Cards Recap